chhsu0222/go-basics/README.md

-Some basic go programming tips for future loop-up.
+Some basic go programming tips for future look-up.